k-ish0212/amazon-buy-automation/README.md

  * Amazon 2FA (an option is to disable but this will **expose your account to security problems**)
  * Currently uses 1 click buy.
 Confirm your default address + payments is correct before running this script
- * Captchas for hitting Amazon's server a lot

 ---